SecretFoundation/docs/docs/dev/quickstart.md

   --mount type=volume,source=registry_cache,target=/usr/local/cargo/registry \
   enigmampc/secret-contract-optimizer
 ```
 The contract wasm needs to be optimized to get a smaller footprint.
 Cosmwasm notes state the contract would be too large for the blockchain unless optimized.
-This example contract.wasm is 1.8M before optimizing, 90K after.
+This example contract.wasm is 1.8M before optimizing, and 90K after.

 This creates a zip of two files:
 - contract.wasm